ELECTRICAL MACHINES AND POWER SYSTEMS - 2023/4

 Thus, the summative assessment for this module consists of:

-• Coursework: MATLAB/Simulink Design Exercise that accounts for 20%.
+• Coursework: MATLAB/Simulink Design Exercise.
 This allows students to apply their knowledge to a practical design problem involving Digital Capabilities [MATLAB, bespoke power grid simulation software and modelling tools] [LO5]

-• 2 hours exam that accounts for 80% of the assessment.
+• Exam.
 The exam paper will be designed to test students’ theoretical knowledge as well as problem solving skills related to the learning outcomes of this module {LO1-LO7]

 Formative assessment and feedback